Planning a music festival

 The Office of Local Government can help you contact the local council.

-Find the location council
+Find your local council

-More about safety management plans
+More about health and medical plans

 People in a stand up meeting